 Proline Plus bonus T&C

 It works like this.
 Sign up for an account and deposit money into your account.
-Proline Plus will match that deposit at a rate of 50% up to a maximum of $25.
-That means that your first deposit will have to be $50 to get the maximum $25 Bonus.
+Place a bet of minimum $15 and Proline Plus will give you $50 Sports Bonus.
+That means that your first deposit will have to be $15 to get the maximum $50 Bonus.
 The deposit match comes in the form of credits, ones that you will have to bet at least one time before any withdrawal of that money is permitted.

 While underwhelming compared to their US competition, as the first mobile sportsbook to market in Ontario, the Proline Plus welcome bonus is fine for now but will likely need to be improved when some of the industry heavyweights make their way north of the border.
 Without any current competition, we should be happy Proline plus offers a new customer promotion at all.